kamilburda/batcher/docs/sections/Usage.md

 For information on the export settings, see [Adjusting Export Settings](#adjusting-export-settings) below.
 Image names are used as filenames by default.

-For information on procedures and conditions, see [Actions and Conditions](#procedures-and-conditions) below.
+For information on actions and conditions, see [Actions and Conditions](#actions-and-conditions) below.

 You can add files and folders in one of the following ways:
 * Drag and drop images and folders from a file explorer application to the area under `Input Images`.